-However, a formal M.A. degree is not a requirement for the Ph.D. and students may continue with their doctoral program as soon as they have completed the Thesis requirement.
-An area may choose to require its students to complete the formal M.A. degree.
-Please see program requirements by area.
+However, a formal M.A. degree is not a requirement for the Ph.D. and students may continue with their doctoral major as soon as they have completed the Thesis requirement.
+A concentration may choose to require its students to complete the formal M.A. degree.
+Please see major requirements by concentration.
 Students are free to choose the formal M.A. option at any point in time prior to completion of the Ph.D. in which case they will have to follow the process established by the Office of Graduate Studies.

 Students should note that the USF System requires a graduate teaching assistant to hold a master's degree in order to be an instructor of record for undergraduate courses.
-The instructor must hold a master's degree in the teaching discipline (i.e., Psychology) or hold at least a master's degree in any area and have completed at least 18 graduate credit hours in the teaching discipline.
+The instructor must hold a master's degree in the teaching discipline (i.e., Psychology) or hold at least a master's degree in any concentration and have completed at least 18 graduate credit hours in the teaching discipline.